franzholz/tt_board/Documentation/Administrator/Index.rst

     }

-You must alternatively use :code:`plugin.tt_board_tree` for the tree type forum.
+You must alternatively use :code:`plugin.tt_board_tree` for the tree type forum. :code:`plugin.tt_board_list` is only used for the list type forum.

 .. figure:: ../Images/AdministratorManual/PrivacyPolicy.png